nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Delete T1, T3

 >Note: The delete command is flexible and allows you to delete more than 1 task at a time.
-If the indexes entered are separated by a -, Simply will delete all tasks between the numbers including the numbers enter.
-If the indexes are separated by a , Simply will delete the tasks entered individually.
+If the indexes entered are separated by a hyphen (-), Simply will delete all tasks between the numbers including the numbers enter.
+If the indexes are separated by a comma (,) Simply will delete the tasks entered individually.

 ####8.2 Deleting a tag / multiple tags

 >Format: **Delete** &lt;index&gt; #tag1 #tag2

 Example: Delete E1 #win #victor #finally

 ###9 Exiting the program